Daniel J. Frey

 Consequently, the majority never hold those responsible for life's misery accountable.

-The powerful know they must keep the people segregated, divided, to maintain their hold on the reins of power.
+The powerful know they must keep the people segregated and divided to maintain their hold on the reins of power.

 Otherwise, a true democracy might break out…